 It is not uncommon for clients to request ownership of your plans and specifications.
 Corporate clients often assume they will somehow be of future value.
 Educational clients think they can create a database of project information that will help them reduce future costs.
 Agencies of government reason that the public, having paid for your services, […]

 The Quarterly eNewsletter of The AIA Trust —January 2019

 Disabilities happen every day.
-According to the 2007 Disability Status Report published by Cornell University, 36.9% of Americans between the age of 21 and 64 are disabled.
+According to the Disability Status Report published in 2010 by Cornell University, 40.4% of Americans between the age of 21 and 64 with a disability are unemployed.
 While these are not things we like to hear and talk about, these are numbers we cannot and should not ignore.
+Many people believe […]

 If you have a 401(k) plan, you might be tempted to borrow money from it.
 Keep in mind that the purpose of a 401(k) is to save for retirement.
 Take money out now, and you’ll risk running out of money during retirement.
 Still, if you’re facing a financial emergency, borrowing money from your 401(k) may […]

 Decision driving tips can sharpen your skills behind the wheel.
 You may never have had a collision, or received a citation for speeding, or even paid a parking ticket.
 But no matter how well you drive, it always helps to keep in mind a few pointers that will help keep your record clean and your […]

 The AIA Trust released a new white paper on a topic of vital interest to AIA Members—the evolving standard of care.
 The standard of care is the prevailing benchmark of professional practice in architecture and design and the threshold of protection under professional liability insurance.
 The design professional’s standard of care is generally based on […]

 In suits alleging negligence in the performance of professional services, well-drafted documents and well-kept, comprehensive records are the strongest defensive weapons available to professionals.
 The following practices and procedures can be vital to a firm’s continued profitability in the face of costly litigation.